Video title

 Day 2

-Time Taken: 1 hour by car + a 3 hour trek
+Duration: 1 hour drive + 3 hours trek

 After a sumptuous breakfast, we get into a car to drive to the starting point of the trek - a tiny establishment called Dhundi by 10:30 AM.
 This drive through Solang Nalla is a little way in from Solang Valley Road.
 Expect to reach this village and start your trek latest by 12:30 AM.